MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/toggle-collection.md

 ![Image of an example ToggleCollection](images/toggle_collection.png)

 Similar to the Unity UI ToggleGroup, `ToggleCollection` automatically groups and manages all `StatefulInteractable` children.
-On the other hand, if you'd like to manually specify which Interactables are managed by the group, the `Toggles` list can manually populated in the inspector.
+On the other hand, if you'd like to manually specify which Interactables are managed by the group, the `Toggles` list can be manually populated in the Inspector.
 When left blank, `ToggleCollection` will automatically populate the list.

 When a managed `StatefulInteractable` is toggled, all other Interactables in the `Toggles` list are detoggled with `ForceSetToggled`.
 Toggle events will fire on each Interactable.